 If, on the other hand, you’ve built your new house yourself, then you’ll need to contact the DNOs (Distribution Network Operators) and suppliers to get your house connected to the network and your meter installed.

 How do I set up gas and electricity in a new build?

 The fact that electricity and gas are installed during the building process makes it easier to move as soon as your new home is ready.
-However, suppliers usually pick standard tariffs for new builds, which don’t always offer the best value for money.
-Once you’ve moved into your new home it’s therefore a good idea to explore various plans to find one that’s suited to your needs.
+However, suppliers usually select standard tariffs for new builds, which do not always offer the best value.
+Once you’ve moved into your new home it’s a good idea to explore various plans to find one that’s better suited to your needs.

 Find out who your temporary supplier is

 The first thing you need to do to sort your gas and electricity in a new build is to ask your contractor which supplier they used to set up these utilities in the first place.
 Do bear in mind that though some suppliers offer both gas and electricity, on some occasions you may need a separate supplier for each.